Delegating Authentication to Web Services in Acegi

 </bean>

 What about displaying more detailed authentication failure messages?
-As you see above we receive different return codes from authentication web service, and throw an appropriate AuthenticationException accordingly.
-Acegi provides us with ability to map AuthenticationExceptions with different urls.
-When authentication fails, it first checks for those exception mappings, and if it finds one, it redirects application to that url, otherwise to default failure url.
+As you see above, we receive different return codes from the authentication web service and throw an appropriate AuthenticationException accordingly.
+Acegi provides us with the ability to map AuthenticationExceptions with different URLs.
+When authentication fails, it first checks for those exception mappings, and if it finds one, it redirects the application to that URL; otherwise, to the default failure URL.

-We need to configure Acegi to search for those exception mappings, and inject it into authenticationProcessingFilter bean.
+We need to configure Acegi to search for those exception mappings and inject them into the authenticationProcessingFilter bean.

 <bean id="exceptionMappings" class="org.springframework.beans.factory.config.PropertiesFactoryBean">